killfrenzy96/KillFrenzyAvatarText/README.md

 # This project is currently a work in progress.
 Not everything will be available just yet.
-You can check out the work early if you would like by downloading the source code.
+You can check out the work early if you would like by downloading the source code or the preview release.

 # KillFrenzy Avatar Text (KAT)
 A text display system designed to be used on VRChat Avatars.
 This takes advantage of the new OSC (Open Sound Protocol) system that lets other programs interact with your VRChat avatar.